mwiecksosa/mwiecksosa.github.io/index.md

 *Current projects*
 - Invariant causal prediction for multimodal nonstationary time series with transformers: Applications to text sequences and LLMs (with Aaditya Ramdas).
-- Test-time adaptation under temporal distribution shifts for deep generative dynamic models via random embeddings (with Cosma Shalizi).
+- Test-time adaptation for deep generative dynamic models via random embeddings under possible temporal distribution shifts (with Cosma Shalizi).
 - Simulation-based inference through random features (with Cosma Shalizi).
 - How foundation models learn temporal dependencies in practice: A study of Chronos-2 and TabPFN-3 (with Tom Zhang* and Chad Schafer).